Working and building solutions in the energy industry is complex – especially for new energy tech startups.

 You Need To Demonstrate Significant Revenue Gains Or Significant Loss Reductions

-Help them avoid or reduce the losses on their balance sheet even more so.
-Given the regulations around being a utility or a retailer many times utilities will end up going deep into the red with a full region of customers.
-This could be due to the standard O&M costs they have with servicing those customers or even caused by the location + energy usage profile in turn driving up transmission costs.
+Help utilities avoid or reduce the losses on their balance sheet even more than create new revenue streams.
+Given the regulations around being a utility or a retailer – many times utilities will end up going deep into the red with a full region of customers.
+This could be due to the standard O&M costs they have with servicing those customers or even caused by the location + energy usage profiles of their customers – in turn driving up transmission costs.

-Startups that can effectively demonstrate a significant loss reduction at a tenth of the price increase their odds of landing a contract significantly.
+Startups that can effectively demonstrate that their technology can reduce losses at a tenth of the current alternative’s cost, increase their odds of landing a contract significantly.

-Even still plan for a 6 month to pilot and 18 month to contract sales cycle.
-If it’s a big enough purchase you’ll have to deal with the ISO, but that’s for a later article.
+Even still plan for a 6-month-to-pilot and 18-month-to-contract sales cycle.
+If it’s a big enough purchase you’ll have to deal with the ISO as well, but that’s for a later article.